Interesting Facts about Doctors & Patients

 2 Who prescribes antibiotics inappropriately?
 Foreign, extra-busy and older MDs

 When it comes to inappropriate antibiotic prescribing, all physicians are not created equal.
 Canadian study3 found that the doctors most likely to prescribe antibiotics in error are those who've been in practice longer, see more patients or trained outside Canada or the US.

 The study found that international medical graduates are a shocking 78% more likely than Canadian- and American-trained MDs to give antibiotics inappropriately.
 That correlation, however, doesn’t appear to be explained by poor knowledge.
 Some countries, Spain foremost among them, simply have more liberal attitudes about antibiotics.
-The study also found that doctors who see an average of 34 or more patients per day are 20-27% more likely to give antibiotics where they are not appropriate.
+The doctors who see an average of 34 or more patients per day are 20-27% more likely to prescribe antibiotics in situations where these medications will provide no value for patients.
 The research also showed that for each year a physician is in practice, their rate of inappropriate prescribing increases 4%.

 3 Doctors' choice of prescriptions are often influenced by their patients.

-Physicians' choice of prescriptions are often influenced by patients.
-Researchers found4 that a patient's experience with specific medications plays an important role in prescription decisions, but that patients' influence diminishes when the doctor is a specialist, and that they have no influence when specialists are treating severe symptoms.
+Physician's choice of which medication to prescribe is often influenced by a patient.
+Researchers found4 that a patient's experience with specific medications plays an important role in prescription decisions.
+However, patients' influence diminishes when the doctor is a specialist, and that they have no influence when specialists are treating severe medical conditions.

 4 How are addicted physicians treated?